ytakefuji/euro/README.md

     ‘lm’ : Levenberg-Marquardt algorithm as implemented in MINPACK.
 Doesn’t handle bounds and sparse Jacobians.
 Usually the most efficient method for small unconstrained problems.

 Default is ‘trf’.
 </pre>

 Based on the fitting func, euro.py can predict the number of deaths on Nov.
 23 (30 days) and that on dec.23 (60 days) from Oct.
 22 in 2020 respectively.

-If we keep the same policy and attitudes in Europe, 3410 deaths on Nov.
-23 and 6579 deaths on Dec.
-23 are predicted based on the fitting function.
+If we keep the same policy and attitudes in Europe,
+# 3410 daily deaths on Nov.
+23 and
+# 6579 daily deaths on Dec.
+23
+are predicted based on the fitting function.